 Also worth mentioning: I’m currently in my 10th month of my first year in the Best Year Yet program.
 I have a coach and he’s kicking my butt big time.
 Highly recommend.
 At the beginning of the year, we write and reflect and set ten yearly goals.
 Then those are broken down to monthly and weekly goals, assessed very often.
 It works like a charm, especially since it’s simply a roadmap kind of tool.

-The Best Year Yet Online package annual fee of $99.95 includes the full Best Year Yet System: Make your Plan, Track your Plan, and Become a Master at Producing Results.
+The Best Year Yet Online package annual fee includes the full Best Year Yet System: Make your Plan, Track your Plan, and Become a Master at Producing Results.
 Here you have all the tools you need to have your personal best year yet.
 2017 Update: I also use some concepts found in David Allen’s Getting Things Done, and use Trello to organize tasks, projects and thoughts.

 And lastly: I sometimes listen to Wayne Dyer and Deepak Chopra until I can’t take it anymore.
 When the BS detector is beeping, I just turn it off and continue with my day. 😉

 Marc-Andre Seguin is the webmaster, “brains behind” and teacher on JazzGuitarLessons.net, the #1 online resource for learning how to play jazz guitar.
 He draws from his experience both as a professional jazz guitarist and professional jazz teacher to help thousands of people from all around the world learn the craft of jazz guitar.